ovska/FlameCsv/docs/docs/examples.md

 ### Reading raw CSV data

-For advanced performance critical scenarios, you can create a @"FlameCsv.Reading.CsvParser`1" (the internal type that handles parsing the data into fields) manually by using the static @"FlameCsv.Reading.CsvParser"-class, and using it in a `foreach` or `await foreach`-loop.
+For advanced performance-critical scenarios, you can create a @"FlameCsv.Reading.CsvParser`1" (the internal type that handles parsing the data into fields) manually by using the static @"FlameCsv.Reading.CsvParser"-class, and using it in a `foreach` or `await foreach`-loop.
-Enumerating advances the parser, and disposes it at the end.
+Enumerating advances the parser and disposes it at the end.

 # [UTF-16](#tab/utf16)
 ```cs